json-schema-org/json-schema-spec/jsonschema-core.md

 The `$schema` keyword is both used as a JSON Schema dialect identifier and as the identifier of a resource which is itself a JSON Schema, which describes the set of valid schemas written for this particular dialect.
+The identified dialect applies to the resource in which it is declared as well as any embedded schema resources, unless such a resource itself declares a different dialect by including the `$schema` keyword with a different value.

 The value of this keyword MUST be an [IRI](#rfc3987) (containing a scheme) and this IRI MUST be normalized.
 The current schema MUST be valid against the